 When Joshua has a pain crisis, it is double the frustration because he can’t always share his pain with her.
 She works with her gut feeling as a mom.
 The way he cries and the way he looks at her makes her understand what is going on in his little body.
 She knows exactly when he is uncomfortable.

 While talking to Sarah, I got the chance to say hi to Joshua.
 He gave me his golden smile.
-Joshua is a very happy kid, and that is one of the motivations that keeps her moving forward as a mom.
-As a mom, Sarah would like to share her experience with others because she had nobody who prepared her for this kind of situation.
+Joshua is a very happy kid, and that is one of the motivations that keep her moving forward as a mom.
+As a mom, Sarah would like to share her experience with others because nobody prepared her for this kind of situation.
 She believes it is important that we as a sickle cell community use our voice to raise awareness on every piece of sickle cell disease.